ibm-cloud-docs/dr-automation-powervs/FAQs.md

 If there are any communication issues preventing the orchestrator VM from sending the event, the **Finish** button is not enabled, and you will not be able to enable DR for managed VM's using the External Orchestrator UI.

 To know more about [why is the **Finish** button not enabled in the UI after orchestrator deployment](/docs/dr-automation-powervs?topic=dr-automation-powervs-troubleshooting#orch-fini-enab).

+## how to get ProxyIP details which is configured for VSI(Virtual Server Instance) for VPC?
+{: #vpc-vsi-enab}

+The Proxy IP is the private IP address assigned to a Virtual Server Instance (VSI) in a Virtual Private Cloud (VPC).
+It enables secure communication with other resources.
+Follow these steps to retrieve the Proxy IP from the IBM Cloud console:

+1. Log in to the [IBM Cloud console](https://cloud.ibm.com).
+2. Click **Infrastructure** > **Virtual server instances**.
+3. Select the VSI from the list (for example, `test-vsi-test`).
+4. Click the VSI name to open its details page.
+5. Select the **Networking** tab.
+6. Locate the **Reserved IP** in the Network attachments section.

+After completing these steps, you can use the Proxy IP for network configuration or integration tasks.